3 Reasons Why Telephone Voice Over Jobs Rock

 Telephony has an undeserved reputation for being “entry level” voice over work.

-Whether true or false, that doesn’t mean that the recordings are worth less or should go for dirt cheap simply because they are:
+Whether true or false, that doesn’t mean that the phone system recording jobs are worth less or should go for dirt cheap simply because they are:

 Do you think that a company wants to hire just anybody to represent them on their front line of customer service?